khcrysalis/Protokolle/README.md

 ## How does it work?
 - Establish a heartbeat with a TCP provider (the app will need this for later).
-  - For it to be successful, we need a [pairing file](https://github.com/jkcoxson/idevice_pair) and a [VPN](https://apps.apple.com/us/app/stosvpn/id6744003051).
+  - For it to be successful, we need a pairing file from [JitterbugPair](https://github.com/osy/Jitterbug/releases) and a [VPN](https://apps.apple.com/us/app/stosvpn/id6744003051).
   - Once we have these and the connection was successfully established, we can move on to the streaming part.
   - Before streaming, we need to check for the connection to the socket that has been created, routed to `10.7.0.1`, if this succeeds we're ready.
 - When preparing the stream, we need to establish another connection but for `syslog_relay` using our TCP provider and heartbeat provider.
 - Then using out connection use a loop to get each message and feed it to a delegate, where its used to update our UI.